pfq/PFQ/INSTALL.md

   processor and Intel 82599 NIC) :-)

 * For a single capturing thread, a reserved core gives the best performance.
-Although the PQF library is written in C++11, the standard has no means to setup the affinity for a std::thread.
-To to this you have to go native and use the non-posix system call pthread_setaffinity_np.
+Although the PFQ library is written in C++11, the standard has no means to setup the affinity for a std::thread.
+To do this you have to go native and use the non-posix system call pthread_setaffinity_np.

-* Flow Control of the NIC may slow dawn the link.
+* Flow Control of the NIC may slow down the link.
 Use ethtool to disable it.